 NO UPCOMING EXPEDITIONS

-If you would like to be notified when the next Field Expedition will be open, please sign up to the mailing list by clicking the NOTIFY ME button.
+Due to our schedule for 2024 already filling up quickly, we are currently not offering any public Field Expedition opportunities.
+If you would like to be notified when the next Field Expedition or Naturalist Course will be open, please sign up to the mailing list by clicking the NOTIFY ME button.

 The Shark Lab is a registered 501(c)(3) nonprofit organization and is run on a shoestring budget.
 The prices we advertise are calculated to cover entirety of the trip, including the costs of flights between Fort Lauderdale and Bimini, accommodation, meals, fuel, boat use and personnel, as well as a donation which contributes directly to our research.
 You will also receive a copy of our Shark Doc, Shark Lab book which gives a detailed history of the Shark Lab’s founder Doc Gruber.